Keys to Success for Bringing Acute Dialysis Services In-House

 “At first blush the conversion seemed cost prohibitive, but we were surprised that this actually was going to be somewhat of a cost savings for us,” says Komar.

-The decision was made to end the outsourced provider contract and go live on May 16, 2022, with a full in-house acute dialysis service using a fleet of Tablo XT consoles, capable of delivering dialysis up to 24 hours.
+The decision was made to end the outsourced provider contract and go live on May 16, 2022, with a full in-house acute dialysis service using a fleet of Tablo consoles, capable of delivering dialysis up to 24 hours.
 For the Stamford Health team, this critical undertaking would require full buy-in and coordination across all clinical teams, and trust in the Outset Medical team to help ensure a smooth transition and uninterrupted care of their dialysis patients.

 The hemodialysis and clinical operations staff including Rosanne Casey, MSN, RN, CNL, Nurse Manager, Hemodialysis Program, Andrea Trindade, BSN, RN, Assistant Nurse Manager, Hemodialysis Program, and Roseann Cardi, MSN, CRRN, RN, Senior Director of Clinical Operations, were enthusiastic about launching their own acute dialysis services from the ground up, and growing the skills of their ICU and hemodialysis nursing teams.